 Internship is a person-centred experience.
 It is primarily a relational agreement between the intern and the supervisor, who serves as an example, guide and mentor.
-It is the responsibility of the supervisor to give interns broad exposure to a wide range of Christian educational practice activities and provide meaningful task assignments and guidance.
-The supervisor is also required to regularly observe the intern's performance, in order to give an accurate progress evaluation at the end of each semester.
+It is the responsibility of the supervisor to give interns broad exposure to a full range of Christian service, leadership and youth activities; and provide meaningful task assignments and guidance.
+The supervisor is also required to regularly observe the intern's performance, in order, to give an accurate progress evaluation at the end of each semester.